 - How can we incorporate user feedback and iteration throughout the design process to ensure that our solution meets the user’s needs?

 - How might we improve health in everyday places?

-Empathize and understand the needs of the user in order to identify the real problem or problems you’re solving.
+We must empathize and understand the needs of the user in order to identify the real problem or problems we’re solving.